-- III. also at the request of the Board of Statutory Auditors, promptly prepares reports on particularly significant events; - IV. transmits the reports described in points (II.) and (III.) above to the chairpersons of the Board of Statutory Auditors, the Control, Risk and Corporate Governance Committee and the Board of Directors, as well as to the Chief Executive Officer, except when said reports specifically relate to their activities; - V. reviews, within the audit plan, the reliability of IT systems, including reporting systems; and - VI. is not responsible for any operational management area and reports hierarchically to the Chairperson.
+- III. also at the request of the Board of Statutory Auditors, promptly prepares reports on particularly significant events; - IV. transmits the reports described in points (II.) and (III.) above to the chairpersons of the Board of Statutory Auditors, the Control, Risk and Corporate Governance Committee and the Board of Directors, as well as to the Control and Risk Management System Director, except when said reports specifically relate to their activities; - V. reviews, within the audit plan, the reliability of IT systems, including reporting systems; and - VI. is not responsible for any operational management area and reports hierarchically to the Board of Directors, via the Chairperson.